gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## updateAt

-Change the element at the specified index, creating a new `ReadonlyNonEmptyArray`, or returning `None` if the index is out of bounds.
+Change the element at the specified index, creating a new `NonEmptyReadonlyArray`, or returning `None` if the index is out of bounds.

 **Signature**